allicsander/100_days_of_code/README.md

 ### day5 😤

-still doing third day tasks
+still doing third day tasks\
+Python is a mwah 😘